G-Structures defined on pseudo-Riemannian manifolds: Second order -structures

 A \emph{symmetric linear connection} (SLC) on $M$ is a distribution on $LM$ of torsion-free transversal $n$-subspaces, which is invariant by the action of $\mathrm{G}^{1}_{n}$.
 Identifying $\mathrm{G}^{1}_{n} \simeq \mathrm{G}^{1}_{n} \rtimes 0 \subset \mathrm{G}^{2}_{n}$, we can define an SLC on $M$ as a second order $\mathrm{G}^{1}_{n}$-structure.
 From bundle theory, as in Th.\ref{ThVol}, every SLC $\nabla $ is a section of the associated bundle to $\mathcal{F}^{2}M$ and the action of $\mathrm{G}^{ 2}_{n}$ on $\mathrm{G}^{ 2}_{n}/ \mathrm{G}^{ 1}_{n} \simeq \mathrm{S}^{2}_{n}$, and corresponds to an equivariant function $f^{\nabla }\colon \mathcal{F}^{2}M\rightarrow \mathrm{S}^{2}_{n}$, verifying $f^{\nabla }(z(a,s))=a^{-1} f^{\nabla }(z)(a,a)+s$, for $z\in \mathcal{F}^{2}M$, $a\in \mathrm{G}^{1}_{n}$, $s\in \mathrm{S}^{2}_{n}$.

-Let $P$ be a first order $G$-structure on $M$; a \emph{symmetric connection on $P$} is a distribution on $P$ of torsion-free transversal $n$-subspaces, which is invariant by the action of $G$, thereby producing a second order $G$-structure, whose $G^{1}_{n}$-extension is an SLC on $M$.
-Reciprocally, a second order $G$-structure determines a first order $G$-structure and a symmetric connection on it.
+Let $P$ be a first order $G$-structure on $M$; a \emph{symmetric connection on $P$} is a distribution on $P$ of torsion-free transversal $n$-subspaces, which is invariant by the action of $G$, thereby producing a second order $G$-structure, whose $G^{1}_{n}$-extension is an SLC on $M$. \textbf{On the other hand, a second order $G$-structure projects onto a first order $G$-structure, say $P$, and by extension it determines an SLC, but it is not, in general, a symmetric connection on $P$.}